AbdooOwd/amr-os/docs/devlog.md

 When running `cargo build`, even with our sweet `#![no_std]`, cargo thinks we're building for our platfrom/target.
 In my case: `x86_64-unknown-linux-gnu`.
-The architecture is `x86_64`, the vendor is unknown, and the ABI is `gnu`.
+The architecture is `x86_64`, `linux` is the system, the vendor is unknown, and the ABI is `gnu`.
 But our OS... can't compile on top of... an OS?
+Like, making an OS--an independent component of the computer--that relies on Linux?
+Another OS?
+It's like saying crafting wood out of wood.
-Or else how would it be an OS?
+How would it be an OS?
+The core/brain of our system!
 In other terms: We want our OS' compilation (I think that's a correct way to put it) to be independent from our environment (the OS we're using).
 In my case, `cargo` will try building to Linux in the x86_64.
+(again: running an OS from an OS?)

 So instead, we'll use a target that doesn't use or depend on any OS, which is the one proposed by Philipp Oppermann in his RustOS blog: